On the representability of actions of Leibniz algebras and Poisson algebras: Introduction

 Recently, G.~Janelidze introduced in \cite{WAR} the notion of \emph{weakly representable} action: for an object $X$ in a semi-abelian category $\cC$, a weak representation of the functor $\Act(-,X)$ is a pair $(T,\tau)$, where $T$ is an object of $\cC$ and $\tau\colon\Act(-,X)\rightarrowtail\Hom_\cC(-,T)$ is a monomorphism of functors.
 When such monomorphism exists, one says that $X$ has weakly representable actions and $T$ is a \emph{weak actor} of $X$.
 In particular, when $\cC$ is a category of interest and $\operatorname{USGA}(X)$ is an object of $\cC$, then $\Act(-,X)$ has a weak representation (see \Cref{USGA2}).

 A semi-abelian category $\cC$ is said to be \emph{weakly action representable} if every object $X$ in $\cC$ has a weak representation of actions.
 This is true, for instance, for the category $\mathbf{AAlg}_{\bF}$ of associative algebras over a field $\bF$ \cite{WAR}.
 Notice that a category of interest needs not necessarily be weakly action representable, as observed by J.~R.~A.~Gray in \cite{Gray}.
-However, thanks to the results of \cite{Casas}, we get that, for every object $X$ in a category of interest $\cC$, there exists a monomorphism of functors $\Act(-,X)\rightarrowtail\Hom_{\cC_G}(-,\operatorname{USGA}(X))$, where $\cC_G$ is a suitable category containing $\cC$ as a full subcategory (see \Cref{USGA}).
+However, thanks to the results of \cite{Casas}, we get that, for every object $X$ in a category of interest $\cC$, there exists a monomorphism of functors $\Act(-,X)\rightarrowtail\Hom_{\cC_G}(U(-)),\operatorname{USGA}(X))$, where $\cC_G$ is a suitable category containing $\cC$ as a full subcategory (see \Cref{USGA}) and $U \colon \cC \rightarrow \cC_G$ denotes the forgetful functor.

 We analyze in details two specific cases: the category $\mathbf{LeibAlg}_{\bF}$ of Leibniz algebras (\Cref{sec:Leibniz}) and the category $\mathbf{PoisAlg}_{\bF}$ of Poisson algebras (\Cref{sec:Poisson}), where $\bF$ is a fixed field with $\operatorname{char}(\bF)\neq 2$.
-We show that the first one is a weakly action representable category and we provide a complete description of \emph{acting morphisms}, i.e.\ morphisms into a weak actor corresponding to internal actions, in this case and for associative algebras.\\ Moreover, we study the representability of actions in the category $\Pois_{\bF}$ by describing explicitly a universal strict general actor $[V]=\operatorname{USGA}(V)$, for any Poisson algebra $V$, and the corresponding monomorphism of functors
+We show that the first one is a weakly action representable category and we provide a complete description of \emph{acting morphisms}, i.e.\ morphisms into a weak actor corresponding to internal actions, in this case and for associative algebras.
+Moreover, we study the representability of actions of the category $\Pois_{\bF}$ by describing explicitly a universal strict general actor $[V]=\operatorname{USGA}(V)$, for any Poisson algebra $V$, and the corresponding monomorphism of functors

-where $\NAlg_{\bF}^2$ is the category of algebras over $\bF$ with two not necessarily associative bilinear operations.
-Finally we show that the subvariety $\CPoisAlg_{\bF}$ of commutative Poisson algebras is not weakly action representable.
-We leave the general case of $\Pois_{\bF}$ as an open problem.
+where $\NAlg_{\bF}^2$ is the category of algebras over $\bF$ with two not necessarily associative bilinear operations and $U \colon \Pois_{\bF} \rightarrow \NAlg_{\bF}^2$ denotes the forgetful functor.
+Finally, we extend this study to the subvariety $\CPoisAlg_{\bF}$ of commutative Poisson algebras and we prove that there exists a natural isomorphism